 “The provincial authorities are of the view that the decision to restore their services had been taken much before the Election Commission’s decision, banning the new recruitments,” said an official.

-However, according to the Khyber Pakhtunkhwa Establishment Department’s appointment letter, in one particular case, the restored employee, who has been appointed against a BPS-07 post, has been informed that his appointment ‘shall be considered
+However, according to the Khyber Pakhtunkhwa Establishment Department’s appointment letter, in one particular case, the restored employee, who has been appointed against a BPS-07 post, has been informed that his appointment ‘shall be considered as fresh appointment.’

 A difference of opinion prevails among the official circles contacted by Dawn to ascertain their opinion about the ‘fresh’ appointments following the Election Commission’s recently imposed restrictions on recruitments in the public sector entities.